DITEP/prescreen-prediction/README.md

 The objective is to find better eligibility criteria for clinical trials.

-@TODO tests main scripts with argparse
+@TODO do a unique biology script